Echo Company Basic Warrior Training

-Recruits with Echo Company, 2nd Recruit Training Battalion, are challenged with Basic Warrior Training (BWT) on Marine Corps Recruit Depot Parris Island, S.C., May 3, 2022.
-BWT is a 48-hour training evolution that covers land navigation, improvised explosive device detection, and fire and movement.
+Recruits with Echo Company, 2nd Recruit Training battalion, are complete the Night Movement Course during Basic Warrior Training on Marine Corps Recruit Depot Parris Island, S.C., May 7, 2022.
+Basic Warrior Training serves as a test of the field and combat skills that recruits have learned during their time in recruit training.
+(U.S. Marine Corps photo by Pfc.
+Victoria Hutt)

 |Date Taken: